sounddrill31/TGL-CaseCraft-Submission/00-planning.md

 ### Important KPIs, Requirements, Technical Non-Negotiables:
+- Ease of use: Any public google sheets link to easily import stuff(promise auth support for real-world solution but for now public only)
+- iframe generation/live image
+- Unique ID per project

 ### Presentation Setup:
 - Perplexity Pro for initial presentation
 - Slidev with custom CSS, proper presentation based on info here and on the sheet!

+# ONE THING IS CLEAR
+### Unlox does not have a clear way to consolidate these metrics and derive useful predictions beyond one-off python matplotlib charts or Looker Studio which, by itself does not cleanly integrate with ERP and